Black horror: Definition

-Black horror films often compare the lived experiences of the Black American to horror narratives, depicting them through themes of racism and its effects, such as police brutality, the Atlantic slave trade, lynching, discrimination and transgenerational trauma.
+Black horror films often compare the lived experiences of Black people to horror narratives, depicting them through themes of racism and its effects, such as police brutality, the Atlantic slave trade, lynching, discrimination and transgenerational trauma.
 Jenna Benchretrit of CBC wrote that Black horror was "an expansive subgenre that reclaims the Black community's place in a film tradition where they have often been the first to die or are depicted as the monster".
 Mark Harris compared the horror film trope of killing off Black characters first to marginalization, stating, "It epitomises how black characters in these movies and then other genres tend to be kind of second fiddle, thus expendable and so they get bumped off."
 For Vulture, Robert Daniels defined Black horror films as horror films "directed by and starring Black folks".
 Stephanie Holland of The Root also described Black horror films as horror films "that feature prominent Black stories and heroes" despite horror not having "always been the most welcoming [genre] for Black characters".
 Jason Parham of Wired wrote that Black horror filmmakers "let loose arguments about class conflict or policing or the psychological terror of race, and how whiteness eats at the mind".

+Black horror also frequently imparts messages about social, political, or moral issues.
 Tonja Renée Stidhum of The Root wrote that racial and social commentary were "basically the core of the genre, historically".
 Laura Bradley of The Daily Beast noted that Black horror films often focus on "the fear of moral corruption, particularly by proximity to white people and institutions" and frequently include references to Christianity.
 For Refinery29, Ineye Komonibo wrote that Black horror films are "often ...imparting a moral lesson or highlighting some political struggle within our society".
-Black horror is also sometimes referred to as racial horror, horror noir, or horror noire.